 - (a) Establishment of Trial Date.
 While the case is in discovery, the clerk shall establish a trial date and give at least 4 months' notice thereof to the parties.
 The case may be set on a trial calendar of the assigned judge or placed on a master calendar to be called by one or more district judges.
 A magistrate judge may assist with the master calendar, although no case may be referred to the magistrate judge for trial unless the parties consent to the magistrate judge's trial jurisdiction. - (b) Continuance of Trial.
 The court will consider a request to continue a trial date only if the request is signed by both the party and counsel for the party. - (c) Final Pretrial Preparation.
 The parties shall comply in all respects with Fed.R.Civ.P.
 26(a)(3) regarding final pretrial disclosure, including the time requirements set out therein.
-The pretrial disclosures mandated by that rule shall be served on other parties but should not be filed with the court.
-No later than 20 days before trial, each party shall file a trial brief, along with proposed instructions on the issues (jury cases) or findings of fact and conclusions of law (non-jury cases).
+Additionally, no later than 20 days before trial, each party shall file a trial brief, along with proposed instructions on the issues (jury cases) or findings of fact and conclusions of law (non-jury cases).
 Any party, or the court on its own motion, may request a pretrial hearing or telephone conference to address matters relating to final pretrial preparation or settlement of the case.
 At any settlement conference, the court may require the attendance of parties and insurers.